- A sore throat can involve irritation, pain, and itchiness that can make it hard to swallow.

 Determining the cause of your sore throat can help your doctor treat your symptoms.
-Your doctor will do a physical examination and examine your throat with a lighted instrument.
+The doctor will perform a physical examination and look at your throat with a lighted instrument.
 They’ll look for signs of inflammation or white patches, which might indicate strep throat.
 Your doctor will also feel your neck for swollen glands and check your breathing.

 Because strep throat is a common cause of sore throats, your doctor may swab the back of your throat and examine the sample for S. pyogenes.
 They may also run a blood test to determine whether you have a viral or bacterial infection.

 If your doctor is unable to diagnose your sore throat, they’ll refer you to an allergist or an ear, nose, and throat specialist.
-These specialists can determine whether allergens or a throat disorder is the cause of your sore throat.
+These specialists can determine whether an allergen or a throat disorder is the cause of your sore throat.